-Lilies will once again adorn the sanctuary for Easter service.
-If you would like to donate toward the purchase of lilies in celebration of a loved one, an event, a joy, or a remembrance please contact the church office email@example.com or 310-393-8258.
-Cost per lily is $12.
-Click here to place an order.
+Easter Flowers will once again adorn the sanctuary for Easter service.
+If you would like to donate toward the purchase of flowers in celebration of a loved one, an event, a joy, or a remembrance please contact the church office email@example.com or 310-393-8258.
+Cost per flower is $12.
+Deadline to order is April 9, 2019.

 April 14 • 10 a.m.
 Sanctuary Worship

 First United Methodist Church and Preschool welcome you and your family to this annual spring celebration!
 Come take part in the annual commemoration of Jesus’s entry into Jerusalem.
 This day celebrates the start of Holy Week and will feature a children’s palm procession.
 Following the service, all are welcome to the Family Brunch at no charge.
 Take a photo with the Easter Bunny, enjoy some craft activities and the annual Egg Hunt!

 April 18 • Evening Worship Service 7:30 p.m., Sanctuary